Harry556/Crazy_Snake/README.md

 4. Display clear console and display multi-line text every particular time, to make the animation smoother, it should be refreshed the console at least more than or close to 24 times per seconds
 5. Calculate the snake tails which will grow by eat something
 6. Calculate the time interval between the console display and the speed of the snake.
+7. Data structure: the location of tail, foods, obstacles will be stored in 1D arrays.

 ## :man_in_tuxedo:Game flow (by Huang xinghai)
 1. Game title and options menu will be displayed on the main page